Mother of crash victims says community support will ‘help us bear with this’

 North Las Vegas resident Joseph Dollopac stopped to pay respects.

 “I just hope that they can recover from it,” he said.
-“No parent should actually feel this type of pain and agony… I want them to know that you’re not alone.
-This community stands fully with you.”
+“No parent should actually feel this type of pain and agony.”

 Diane Clawson said she felt for Zacarias and Mejia-Santana.